 Friends and family will be received on Friday, February 14th from 4 to 8 p.m. in the James C. Stump Funeral Home Inc., 580 Circle Drive, Rostraver Township (724-929-7934) www.jamesstumpfuneralhome.com where a Funeral Service will be held on Saturday at 10 a.m. with Pastor Paul Cope officiating.
 Interment, with Military Honors, will follow in Belle Vernon Cemetery.

-To plant a tree in memory of Emerson F. Nichols, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Emerson F. Nichols, please visit our floral store.